Anant Singh (film producer)

-Anant Hareebrun Singh (born 7 May 1956) is a South African film producer and a member of the International Olympic Committee (IOC).
+Anant Hareebrun Singh (born May 29, 1956) is a South African film producer and a member of the International Olympic Committee (IOC).

 Education

 Singh attended the University of Durban-Westville, in South Africa.

 Career

 Singh is the CEO of Videovision Entertainment, and the producer of "Mandela: Long Walk to Freedom" which premiered in 2013 at the Toronto International Film Festival.
-Singh spent more than two decades on producing the film, in which he also interviewed Mandela while he was still imprisoned.
+Singh spent more than two decades on producing the film, in which he also interviewed Nelson Mandela while he was still imprisoned.
 The film took more than sixteen years to complete.

-He is also chairman of Cape Town Film Studios and can be accredited for over 100 films.
+Singh is the chairman of Cape Town Film Studios and can be accredited for over 100 films.